-Creation and Organization of the Trust: Amendments
+Creation and Organization of the Trust; Amendments

-Immediately prior to the closing of this offering, Enduro Sponsor will convey to the trust, through the merger of a wholly owned subsidiary of Enduro Sponsor with the trust, the Net Profits Interest in consideration of the receipt of 33,000,000 trust units.
+Immediately prior to the closing of this offering, Enduro Sponsor will convey, or cause to be conveyed, to the trust the Net Profits Interest in consideration of the receipt of 33,000,000 trust units.
 The trust's first monthly distribution will consist of an amount in cash paid by Enduro Sponsor equal to the amount that would have been payable to the trust had the Net Profits Interest been in effect beginning on May 1, 2011, less any general and administrative expenses and reserves of the trust.
 After the offering made hereby, Enduro Sponsor will own its net interests in the Underlying Properties subject to and burdened by the Net Profits Interest.